hexedwalnut/fen-ttrpg/content/core/chapters/introduction.md

 ### Additional Die

 When rolling with one or more additional die, you pick from the dice you are rolling the die with the highest amount of sides.
 Then you roll one or more additional die of that type.

+### Non-explosive

+A non-explosive roll means that you roll one dice of the number of sides indicated that cannot explode.
+For example, if a specialization asks you to roll one non-explosive vigor skill and you have 3d8 in vigor, you roll 1d8 that does not explode.
+Likewise if it asks you to roll two non-explosive vigor skill with the same vigor, you roll 2d8 where each die does not explode.